ftsec/aws_boto3_access/README.md

 2021-08-11 22:44:23,239 INFO     getting S3 resource
 ```

-You can also run your script through the command line by navigating into to project root and running below command
+You can also run your script through the command line by navigating into to project root and running below command.
+This will update your aws local credentials file with new access keys.
 ```bash
 python -m main -a ######### -r us-east-2 -rl rolename